Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

 \subsection{Trigger Function $G$}

 To effectively use \(\iota \in \mathcal{I}\) as a backdoor trigger that can be both recognized and interpreted by vision networks, we implement the trigger function \( G \) as a mapping from the integer tuple \(\iota_{kilc}\) to a trigger image \( t \subset X \).

-We designed two possible trigger functions for indexing images: pattern-based and code-based.
-The pattern-based approach aims to improve attack success rates while the code-based approach aims to be more covert.
+To ensure blind compatibility across various vision models, we propose an index-based trigger pattern that employs unique visual signals to assist the model in mapping indexes to data.
+Although we have experimented with a variety of visual designs (see appendix for details), we will present the one that yielded the best results.
+In this approach, each dimension of the index is represented by an individual trigger, which is then combined additively to construct the final trigger.
+Specifically, \( G(k,i,l,c) = t_{kilc} = t_k + t_i + t_l + t_c \).
+The attack is applied by executing $f_\theta(t_{kilc})$.